Classification with Scattering Operators: Abstract

 \section{Abstract}

-A scattering transform defines a signal representation which is invariant to translations and Lipschitz continuous relatively to deformations.
-It is implemented with a non-linear convolution network that iterates over wavelet and modulus operators.
-Lipschitz continuity locally linearizes deformations.
-Complex classes of signals and textures can be modeled with low-dimensional affine spaces, computed with a PCA in the scattering domain.
-Classification is performed with a penalized model selection.
-State of the art results are obtained for handwritten digit recognition over small training sets, and for texture classification.
+A scattering vector is a local descriptor including multiscale and multi-direction co-occurrence information.
+It is computed with a cascade of wavelet decompositions and complex modulus.
+This scattering representation is locally translation invariant and linearizes deformations.
+A supervised classification algorithm is computed with a PCA model selection on scattering vectors.
+State of the art results are obtained for handwritten digit recognition and texture classification.\footnote{This work is funded by the ANR grant 0126 01.}